 - a) Team uniform shirts and shorts must be identical in trim color and style. - b) Undershirts, if worn, must be white, black, or match the color of the body of the uniform (not the trim).
 Undershirts may be worn by some or all of the players, but must be identical if worn.
-They may be short sleeve or tank top (no cut or ragged edges are allowed).
+They may be short sleeve, tank top (no cut or ragged edges are allowed), or long sleeve (but they must be the same length).